Applications are accepted by Victorian community-based organisations involved in the delivery of sporting and active recreation opportunities.

 Grants are available towards the replacement cost of essential equipment owned by the club or organisation.

-Essential equipment is:
+Essential equipment is defined as:

-- Equipment that is required for ongoing participation in an activity that is transferable to other participants and remains the property of the applicant organisation
+- Playing equipment that is essential for ongoing participation in an activity that is transferable to other participants and remains the property of the applicant organisation

 (i.e. goal post padding, batting pads, gloves, goalie gear, helmets and catcher's gear)

 - First aid equipment which is necessary for immediate attention to injury that may occur during participation in sport or active recreation

-- Equipment that will not be funded
+Equipment that will not be funded

-- Applications for replacement of equipment lost or destroyed as a consequence of theft or criminal damage without a police report
+- applications for replacement of equipment lost or destroyed as a consequence of theft or criminal damage without a police report

-- Fixed playing surfaces and structures (i.e. synthetic pitch, goal posts)
+- fixed playing surfaces and structures (i.e. synthetic pitch, goal posts)

-- Capital works (i.e. permanent shade structures, permanent fencing, fixed lighting and other permanent structures)
+- capital works (i.e. permanent shade structures, permanent fencing, fixed lighting and other permanent structures)

-- Repair of equipment, structures and player surfaces (i.e. golf course, turf wicket pitch)
+- repair of equipment, structures and player surfaces (i.e. golf course, turf wicket pitch)

-- Non-playing/participation equipment (i.e. wicket covers, banners, trophies, clubroom items, portable floatation device)
+- non-playing/participation equipment (i.e. wicket covers, banners, trophies, clubroom items, portable floatation device, sunshades, marquees)

 - Canteen items (i.e. microwave ovens, soft drinks, food, alcohol, cooking utensils)

-- Maintenance equipment (i.e. lawn mower, linemarker, roller, hose, compressor)
+- Maintenance equipment (i.e. lawn mower, line marker, roller, hose, compressor)

 - Personal items of equipment (i.e. mouthguards, drink bottles, shoes, boots)